ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 Replace `<installation-key>` and `<token-password>` with your actual installation key and token password, respectively.

 This authentication won't persist if the project is restarted (by `ddev restart` or `ddev composer create`).
-You can back up the authentication file (`auth.json`) using the following command:
+You can back up the authentication file (`auth.json`) by using the following command:

 ```bash
 ddev exec "mkdir -p .ddev/homeadditions/.composer; cp ~/.composer/auth.json .ddev/homeadditions/.composer"